doyensec/inql/README.md

 ## InQL Burp Suite Extension

 Since version 1.0.0 of the tool, InQL was extended to operate within Burp Suite.
-In this mode, the tool will retain all the capabilities of the stand-alone script and add a handy user interface for manipulating queries.
+In this mode, the tool will retain all the stand-alone script capabilities and add a handy user interface for manipulating queries.

 Using the `inql` extension for Burp Suite, you can:

 + Search for known GraphQL URL paths; the tool will grep and match known values to detect GraphQL endpoints within the target website
-+ Search for exposed GraphQL development consoles (*GraphiQL*, *GraphQL Playground*, and other common consoles)
++ Search for exposed GraphQL development consoles (*GraphiQL*, *GraphQL Playground*, and other standard consoles)
 + Use a custom GraphQL tab displayed on each HTTP request/response containing GraphQL
 + Leverage the templates generation by sending those requests to Burp's Repeater tool ("Send to Repeater")
 + Leverage the templates generation and editor support by sending those requests to embedded GraphIQL ("Send to GraphiQL")